 - McKenzie River Falls Loop Trail

 All content is provided by photographer and writer Dhyana Kearly unless otherwise indicated.
 New stories and photos are being added on an occasional basis and please feel free to email suggestions for trails not yet listed here – keeping in mind that our goal is to present relatively accessible hiking trails that are hiker-dog friendly, too.

 A little hiking trail etiquette is in order when hiking with dogs, and everyone probably has different ideas as to what the rules might be, but no matter where you stand, hiking is a lot more fun to do with a dog!

 Here are a few basic considerations for trail walking with a dog:

-- Always carry a leash which hiking on trails
+- Always carry a leash when hiking on trails

 - Always carry a few poop bags for emergencies